aborn/aborn.github.io/README.md

 ==========

 ## INTRO
-This project is [my blog's](http://blog.popkit.org) all source code and posts, which uses Jekyll-Bootstrap.
+This project is [blog.popkit.org](http://blog.popkit.org) all source code and posts, which uses Jekyll-Bootstrap.
 For more infomation about Jekyll-Bootstrap, please see:<http://jekyllbootstrap.com>